Monte-Carlo Bay Hotel & Resort: History

 In April 2018, the hotel introduced a Rafael Nadal suite on the tenth floor of the hotel.
 In August 2018, the hotel officially switched to solar energy.

 Description

-Overlooking the Mediterranean Sea, the 10-floor, 334-room Monte-Carlo Bay Hotel & Resort is part of the elite hotels in Monaco with the Hôtel de Paris Monte-Carlo, the Hôtel Hermitage Monte-Carlo and Monte-Carlo Beach.
+Overlooking the Mediterranean Sea, the 10-floor, 334-room Monte-Carlo Bay Hotel & Resort is one of the elite hotels in Monaco, along with the Hôtel de Paris, the Hôtel Hermitage Monte-Carlo and the Monte-Carlo Beach.
 The indoor-outdoor swimming pool runs along the 5-acre garden and takes swimmers to a sandy-bottomed lagoon at the tip of the promontory.

 During the summer, tourists from the Middle East make up 10% of the hotel's clientele.

-The resort hosted the Rolex Monte-Carlo Masters tennis competition.
+The resort has hosted the Rolex Monte-Carlo Masters tennis competition.